Who will pay for Gaza’s protests at the Israeli border on the 70th anniversary of Israel’s birth as a nation?

 16 May 2018: After the general rush to international judgment we are now told that 50 out of the 62 killed were Hamas operatives.
 An international group of military experts, the High Level Military Group, have produced a report on the border conflict, which you can download here.

 Rubber bullets and water cannons are only short range.
-The technology does not exist for stopping tens of thousands of people rushing a border fence to break through it, Hamas’ stated aim.
+The technology does not exist for stopping tens of thousands of people rushing a border fence to break through it, which was Hamas’ stated aim.

 18 May 2018: In addition to the 50 Hamas operatives killed, Islamic Jihad claimed three more.
 Thus far, more than 85 percent of those killed while trying to breach the border have been proven to be members of terrorist organisations whose direct aim is to bring violence and death into Israel.

 Zeid Raad al-Hussein, the UN human rights chief, accused Israel instead of Hamas for Gazans being effectively “caged in a toxic slum”, and the UN is under the impression that Israel ‘occupies’ Gaza.
-It is a wonder how words can change their meaning.
+It is wonderful to see words change their meaning.

 21 Mar 2019: While Gaza did not hold a public inquiry, the United Nations produced a report.
 The ‘report’ is exposed here for what it is.